Display and Web Presence (Styling, Menu Items, Custom Footer Code, Website Meta Info, Google Analytics)¶

 - Tracks: with links to the display context’s tracks, and if applicable the tracks from sub-conferences in a second column

-- Committees: with links to the display context’s track- and conference-level committees + committees from sub-conferences if applicable
+- Organization: with links to the display context’s track- and conference-level committees + committees from sub-conferences if applicable, and the people index

 - Links to past/future editions

 The order and notation of top-level menu headings can be customized under the Menu Headings tab on the Display and Web Presence page.
 The order of items within each menu (attending items, additional info pages, tracks and committees) can be customized in the sections where these items are managed/created.